Frequently Asked Questions

 Can I volunteer?

-Volunteers MUST BE 18 years old and up.
-We do allow 16 and 17 year olds to volunteer only if a parent is volunteering with them.
-Once your application is submitted, our Volunteer Manager will contact you with times and dates of orientation sessions.
+Volunteers MUST BE 16 years old and up.
+Those 18+ can sign-up for all volunteer opportunities (Admin Dogcare, Compassionate Care, Dog Walking, Laundry, Socialization, Splash Pad Monitoring), however those 16-17 may volunteer on their own for Admin Dogcare or Splash Pad Monitoring, or with a trained parent/guardian for Laundry or Socialization; Compassionate Care and Dog Walking are only available for ages 18+.
+Once your application is submitted, our Volunteers Coordinator will contact you with times and dates of orientation sessions.
 The orientation is required before you can serve.
 This is a proactive safety measure to guard the wellbeing of both dogs and volunteers.

 How are you funded?

-We are fully funded by private donations.
+We are primarily funded by private donations.
 The average donation is about $25.

 How can I make a one-time or recurring donation?